jprjr/lrctag/README.md

 instead of APE tags, they will be converted into APE tags and stripped.
 Additionally, any ID3v2 tags will be stripped.

+You can disable stripping ID3v1 and ID3v2 tags from Musepack files.

 ### TrueAudio

 TrueAudio allows either ID3v2 or APE tags.